FlorianTseng/FlorianTseng.github.io/_pages/about.md

 ## 👤 About Me

-I am currently a MPhil student at the School of Integrated Circuits, Wuhan University.
-Previously, I completed my undergraduate studies in Communication Engineering at the School of Information Engineering, Wuhan University of Technology.
+I am currently a master student at the School of Integrated Circuits, Wuhan University.
+Previously, I completed my undergraduate studies in Telecommunication Engineering at the School of Information Engineering, Wuhan University of Technology.

 My research interests are broad and interdisciplinary, encompassing **AI for Physics** and **AI for Medicine**.
 I am particularly passionate about leveraging artificial intelligence to advance natural science and healthcare research.